CRAFT PD Series โ€” Unlocking AI & IoT for K-12 STEM

 About This Series

-Co-hosted by the UCF DRACO Lab (Dept. of Electrical & Computer Engineering) and the UCF School of Teacher Education (College of Community Innovation & Education), this series equips STEM teachers with practical skills for bringing AI and IoT into their classrooms.
+Co-hosted by the UCF DRACO Lab (Dept. of Electrical & Computer Engineering) and the UCF School of Teacher Education (College of Community Innovation & Education), University of Central Florida, this series equips STEM teachers with practical skills for bringing AI and IoT into their classrooms.

 Facilitators: Dr. Mike Borowczak & Dr. Andrea Borowczak + DRACO Lab graduate TAs